PEM--/asv-la-soiree/devops.md

 ## Devops on OSX with Docker set for Ubuntu 15.04
+### Introduction
+While using Meteor in development is an easy task and deploying it on Meteor's infrastructure is a no brainer, things may start to get messy if you need to deploy it, secure it and scale it on your cloud.
+Especially if your customer imposes you a specific constraint on cloud sovereignty.

+I hope that this tutorial will lead you on the appropriate tracks.

+### Versions applied in this tutorial

+* OSX: 10.10.5
+* Ubuntu: 15.04
+* Docker: 1.8.1
+* Docker Registry: 2
+* Docker Machine: 0.4.1
+* Docker Compose: 1.4.0
+* Meteor: 1.1.0.3

 ### Installing the tooling
 If you have never done it before install Homebrew and its plugin Caskroom.
 ```sh